-An overturn of the Auer deference could have significant implications for how colleges handle sexual misconduct.
-Education Secretary Betsy DeVos proposed new Title IX rules in November that would grant more rights to the accused, narrow the types of cases that colleges will be responsible for investigating, and limit the purview of Title IX offices to harassment that occurs on campus or within a college's program or activity.
+An overturn of the Auer deference could have had significant implications for how colleges handle sexual misconduct.
+Education Secretary Betsy DeVos proposed new Title IX rules in November that would grant more rights to the accused, narrow the types of cases colleges will be responsible for investigating, and limit the purview of Title IX offices to harassment that occurs on campus or within a college's program or activity.

 Although DeVos has touted the proposed rules' clarity, some Title IX and legal experts have pointed to elements that appear unclear in what they require of colleges.
 For example, what level of misconduct will trigger the grievance process and how Title IX offices are expected to deal with harassment that occurs online.

-Since President Donald Trump took office, the Auer deference has already had a significant impact on court cases that concern transgender students' rights in education.
+Since President Donald Trump took office, the Auer deference has had a significant impact on court cases that concern transgender students' rights in education.

-Last year, for example, the Supreme Court was slated to take up its first lawsuit directly regarding transgender civil rights after Gavin Grimm, a transgender teen, sued the Gloucester County (Virginia) School Board over a policy that didn't allow him to use bathrooms that align with his gender identity.
+In 2017, for example, the Supreme Court was slated to take up its first lawsuit directly regarding transgender civil rights after Gavin Grimm, a transgender teen, sued the Gloucester County (Virginia) School Board over a policy that didn't allow him to use bathrooms that align with his gender identity.